Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Data

 \subsection{NIRSpec Spectroscopy}

-The NIRSpec PRISM spectroscopic data for GHZ2 was taken by PI: \citet[][]{Castellano_2024} as part of GO-program 3073, which involves two overlapping NIRSpec PRISM pointings on the GLASS-{\it JWST} NIRCam field, with observations divided into three visits per pointing to enable six-band parallel NIRCam imaging.
+The NIRSpec PRISM spectroscopic data for GHZ2 were taken by PI: \citet[][]{Castellano_2024} as part of GO-program 3073, which obtained two overlapping NIRSpec PRISM pointings on the GLASS-{\it JWST} NIRCam field, with observations divided into three visits per pointing to enable six-band parallel NIRCam imaging.
 Seven usable dithers of galaxy GHZ2 were analyzed, totaling 15,323 seconds of exposure time, despite one visit being partially compromised by an electrical short.
 Data were processed using the STScI Calibration Pipeline, including corrections for detector noise, flat-fielding, and background subtraction.
 A low-redshift contaminant (z = 1.68) required masking and custom background subtraction to mitigate spurious features.
 The final spectra were matched to the NIRCam photometry to correct for wavelength-dependent slit and aperture losses, with corrections ranging from 1.19 at 2 $\mu$m to 1.78 at 5 $\mu$m.
-These steps produced clean 2D and 1D spectra for analysis as outlined in more detail in \cite{Castellano_2024}.
-The full wavelength coverage of NIRspec covers rest-frame 489 - 3968 \AA, fully covering the UV and partial coverage of the optical.
-Within this range there are significant ($>$ 3$\sigma$ detected) emission lines, such as: \ion{N}{4}]$\lambda$1488, \CIV$\lambda$1549, \HeII$\lambda$1640, \ion{O}{3}]$\lambda$1663, \ion{N}{3}]$\lambda$1750, \CIII]$\lambda$1908, \OIII$\lambda$3133, \OII$\lambda$3727, \NeIII$\lambda$3868.
-Prior to fitting with \BEAGLE-AGN, we mask out data blue-ward of the Lyman-break and mask out the region around [\ion{Ne}{3}]$\lambda$3868 due to a known discrepancy between observed high-redshift [\ion{Ne}{3}]$\lambda$3868 fluxes and current \BEAGLE-AGN model coverage \citep[][]{Silcock_2025}.
+These steps produced clean 2D and 1D spectra for analysis as described in more detail by \cite{Castellano_2024}.
+The NIRSpec wavelength range spans rest-frame 489 - 3968 \AA, fully covering the UV and partially covering the optical.
+Since we are motivated by the high ionization rest frame UV emission lines, we use the NIRSpec spectrum in the spectro-photometric fitting with \BEAGLE-AGN to constrain the UV, while MIRI is used to constrain the optical.
+The NIRSpec spectrum used in this analysis has been corrected to the photometry by performing a wavelength dependent correction, ensuring consistency between the photometry and the NIRSpec spectrum.